 In the rare case that you need to file a claim, it has to be done within 12 months of receiving the service or treatment.
 You’ll have to fill out a claim form and send it either to the office indicated in the instructions section on the form or through your online Medicare account.

 If you’re not currently covered by health insurance, you may be taking a costly risk not just with your health but also with your financial well-being.

-Getting health insurance at a reasonable rate doesn’t have to be hard.
+Getting health insurance at a reasonable rate is easier with online comparison tools.
 And the incoming Joe Biden administration has proposed legislation to significantly reduce the cost of premiums under the Affordable Care Act.